kjosib/mistake/README.md

       focused on the basics of semantic validation, but remains quite capable of scribbling all over `STDERR`.
 * The grammar file is at `src/mistake/mistake_grammar.md`.
-* The `docs` folder contains design considerations.
+* The `notes` folder contains design considerations.
     * At the moment, the most important of these is KISS: "Keep it simple, Sally!"
 * Some modicum of functionality is in the `src/mistake` folder.
+* The beginnings of user-level documentation is starting to appear on [readthedocs][docs]

 ## How do you play with this?